 I learned performance management on a podium.

 Before I ever worked in HR, I was a band director.
-For years I led programs that competed at the national level.
-These were not casual ensembles.
-They were organizations with high standards, real accountability, and students who showed up every day expecting to get better.
+For years I led programs that competed at the national level — not casual ensembles, but organizations with high standards, real accountability, and students who showed up every day expecting to get better.

-That experience taught me things about performance that I have never found in a framework or a textbook.
-Talent alone does not produce excellence.
-What produces excellence is clarity about what good looks like, consistent feedback delivered with care, and a culture where people trust the standards because they have seen them applied fairly.
+That experience taught me things about performance I've never found in a framework or a textbook.
+Talent alone doesn't produce excellence.
+What produces it is clarity about what good looks like, consistent feedback delivered with care, and a culture where people trust the standards because they've seen them applied fairly.

 You also learn that sustainable performance is built through endurance.
 Programs that burned bright for one season and collapsed the next usually traced back to the same problem: leaders who prioritized the result over the people producing it.